deathracer321/Splititwise/README.md

    ---------- password for many api needs to be utilised

    on first add expense(this is your first transaction with your friend) with friend is not getting rendered Done

+   -- npm run build fixes

+   wrong display of cumulative display charts other than admin of that group !!!!
+Done